alkampfergit/personal-blog/codewrecks/content/post/old/2011/04/risk-of-using-ajaxcontroltoolkit.md

 This big improvement in performance was paid by more time needed to develop the solution, by the gain in performance and scalability is tremendous, and since this is one of the most common operation the user to with this web application, the overall improvement worth the time spent on it and the slightly more complicated code on the UI.

-This kind of problems happen because using the Update Panel or other similar control (like the ModalPopupExtender) gave the programmer the sense of creating a real Ajax application, quite often I heard people telling me that the concept of ajax is only â€œ*avoid refreshing the whole page*â€ so an update panel is the only control they need.
+This kind of problems happen because using the Update Panel or other similar control (like the ModalPopupExtender) gave the programmer the sense of creating a real Ajax application, quite often I heard people telling me that the concept of ajax is only **avoid refreshing the whole page** so an update panel is the only control they need.

 Such kind of problems arise because developers are used to test application locally, where size of the page does not impact on perceived performance.
 I strongly suggest you to constantly test your web application with tools capable of simulating various Bandwidth scenario, just to avoid to find problems only when you deploy the application on the production server just to verify that your server bandwidth is completely saturated by the app.